GASCompanion/GASCompanion-Documentation/src/attributes/attributes-wizard/index.md

 Which you can then validate you did it properly with Unreal's default class wizard available in `Tools > New C++ Class` and try to create a dummy Actor or "None" class.
 If you're able to generate and compile, you're good to go.

+If you see the "Create Class" button in the wizard dialog, this is most likely because Visual Studio Compiler could not be found.
 </div>

 ## Add AttributeSet C++ Class Wizard